detjonmataj/C-Perceptron/README.md

 ## Demo

-A demo of the perceptron identifiying the images.
+A demo that shows perceptron identifying images.
+It is a timelapse of each phase that perceptron has made adjustments.

 [View](https://anonfiles.com/vae3ffyayf)